mdlacasse/ARP-Lab/README.md

 You will also need the capability to read and edit Excel files.
 One can have an Excel license, or use the LibreOffice free alternative.

 The intent of using a notebook is that one can configure calculations that suit one's needs.
 Moreover, running calculations in JupyterLab is made to be relatively easy.
-There are many tutorials on that topic and a summary is given below.
+There are many tutorials on that topic and a summary is given [here](https://github.com/mdlacasse/ARP-Lab/Jupyter_tutorial.md).

 ### Getting started
 To run the demo version describing a hypothetical case: